Skip to Main Content

 Your pelvic floor muscles (see diagram below) are the group of muscles positioned at the bottom of your pelvis that lift and support the position and function of your pelvic organs (bladder, bowel, uterus), and help with blood flow and circulation in this area.
 Ideally, these muscles should be strong, coordinated, and flexible, but this isn’t always the case.
 When these muscles aren’t working as they should, it’s called pelvic floor dysfunction (PFD).

-A diagram of the pelvic floor
+A detailed diagram of the pelvic floor.

 One type of PFD occurs when the muscles are tight and overactive.
 With overactivity, the muscles become shortened, inflexible, and wreak havoc on your joints, nerves, blood flow, and disrupt normal bladder, bowel, and sexual function.
 Basically, there is a charley horse in your pelvis, and this can lead to symptoms such as pain around the vulva and urethra, urinary frequency and urgency, as well as pain with urination.
 Other symptoms of an overactive pelvic floor include constipation, pain with sex, or even bladder leakage.